FAIRmat-NFDI/nomad-catalysis-plugin/docs/index.md

 NOMAD is an open-source data management platform tailored for materials science, designed to follow the FAIR principles.
 It offers a robust framework for managing and sharing materials data in a standardized and interoperable manner.
 To learn more about NOMAD, visit the [official homepage](https://nomad-lab.eu/nomad-lab/).

 We hope this documentation provides all the information you need to make the most of the NOMAD Catalysis Plugin.
-Feel free to contact us for further questions, either via opening an issue in the [github repository](https://github.com/FAIRmat-NFDI/nomad-catalysis-plugin), asking in the NOMAD Discord channel, or reaching out directly to the FAIRmat project(https://www.fairmat-nfdi.eu/fairmat/about-fairmat/contact-fairmat).
+Feel free to contact us for further questions, either via opening an issue in the [github repository](https://github.com/FAIRmat-NFDI/nomad-catalysis-plugin), asking in the NOMAD Discord channel, or reaching out directly to the [FAIRmat project](https://www.fairmat-nfdi.eu/fairmat/about-fairmat/contact-fairmat).